 Photos by Cecil Bridges, Dan Doughtie, and Brad Ashmore.

-A much abridged version of this story appeared in the summer 2011 issue of Auburn Magazine.
-If you have any streaking (or Dean Foy or Dean Cayer or Punt, Bama, Punt) stories you’d like to share, please feel free to get in touch: [email protected] There will be a book.
+An abridged version of this story appeared in the summer 2011 issue of Auburn Magazine.
+If you have any streaking (or Dean Foy or Dean Cayer or Punt, Bama, Punt or whatever) stories you’d like to share, please feel free to get in touch: email@example.com.
+There will be a book.
 There will be a book.
 There will be a book.

 It takes more than 200 hours each month to produce, edit, and maintain The War Eagle Reader.
-If you like what we do, and you’d like to help us keep doing it, please consider making a small donation, or advertising with us.
+If you like what we do, and you’d like to help us keep doing it, please consider making a small donation or advertising with us or buying some stickers.
 Thanks!

 Related: My first meeting with Dean Foy.